terraform-google-modules/terraform-google-kubernetes-engine/docs/upgrading_to_v2.0.md

 ### Enabling Kubernetes Basic Authentication

-Starting with GKE v1.12, clusters will have Basic Authentication and client certificate issuance disabled by default.
-In previous versions of *kubernetes-engine*, Basic Authentication was enabled and configured with the username `"admin"` and an automatically generated password.
-Basic Authentication is now disabled by default and requires credentials to be provided to remain enabled.
+Starting with GKE v1.12, clusters will by default disable the Basic Authentication method of authenticating.
+In previous versions of *kubernetes-engine*, Basic Authentication was enabled and configured with the username `"admin"` and an automatically generated password if the managed version of Kubernetes was less than v1.12.
+Basic Authentication is now requires credentials to be provided to be enabled.

 Using Basic Authentication causes Terraform to store the credentials in a state file.
 It is important to use a Terraform Backend which supports encryption at rest, like the [GCS Backend][gcs-backend].
-The
-[Sensitive Data in State article][sensitive-data] provides more context and recommendations on how to handle scenarios like this.
+The [Sensitive Data in State article][sensitive-data] provides more context and recommendations on how to handle scenarios like this.